dogweather/forkful/content/en/c-sharp/data-formats-and-serialization/working-with-toml.md

   \ for\u2026"
 lastmod: '2024-03-13T22:45:00.110621-06:00'
 model: gpt-4-1106-preview
-summary: "TOML is an acronym for Tom's Obvious, Minimal Language, a configuration\
-  \ file format that's easy to read due to its clear semantics.
-Programmers use it\
+summary: TOML is an acronym for Tom's Obvious, Minimal Language, a configuration file format that's easy to read due to its clear semantics.
-  \ for\u2026"
 title: Working with TOML
 weight: 39
 ---